Updated: May 2020

 To learn what they’re looking for, head over to Facebook Audience Insights.

 What you’re researching is what content your audience is interacting with.
 What is it that they like, share, and comment on every day?

 This will help you form a hypothesis around their likes, needs, and wants.
 Rather than guessing, we’re looking to data to tell the story.

 You can filter your audience by location, activities, and even buying decisions.

 This information will help you plan content ideas.
 Look at it as vital details to your content creation.

 To get started, choose your audience as “everyone on Facebook.”
 This will give you a broader search than those just connected to your Page.

-Here we’ll add an interest that ties to your business keyword. (e.g. your a bakery, you might use “cupcake”).
+Here we’ll add an interest that ties to your business keyword. (e.g. you’re a bakery, you might use “cupcake”).
 This is going to help you filter content based on similar brand pages.

 Go to the “Page Likes” tab to see what pages your audience is interacting with.